-Cover mushrooms with water and reconstitute for 20-30 minutes.
+- Cover the dried mushrooms with water and reconstitute for 20-30 minutes.
 In a separate bowl, reconstitute the wakame for 3-4 minutes.
-Chop the mushrooms into small pieces, and slice the wakame.

 Note – many popular cookbooks advocate using excessive amounts of miso.
 This extremely health-supportive food can work against you when you use too much.
 The general rule is 1/2 to 1 teaspoon miso per cup of liquid in soup.
 Read Salt: Friend or Foe for more information about miso.

 Dried Shiitake strengthen, detoxify, and restore.
 They have proven pharmacological effects as immune regulators and antiviral and anti-tumor agents, and they improve the cardiovascular system.
 Shiitake treats diseases involving depressed immune function, including cancer, AIDS, environmental allergies, Candida infections, and frequent colds and flu.
 They soothe bronchial inflammation and reduce chronic high cholesterol.

 Top quality shiitake mushrooms are called donko and are more costly because they are grown outdoors on hardwood.
 Most commercial shiitake, especially those found in discount stores, are grown in a few weeks in warm conditions on artificial substrate & have weak therapeutic benefit.
 Food is truly medicine when you buy quality and understand how to use it.

 Miso is low in calories and fat, and is a medicinal food with numerous health benefits.
 Miso contains lactic acid, bacteria and enzymes which aid digestion and food assimilation.
 Studies show that those who regularly use miso suffer significantly less from cancer and heart disease.